 However, his family's unwavering support motivated him to persevere.
 Additionally, when he considered quitting, his young team stepped up, offering the ideas and collective support needed to move forward.
 These factors became his primary reasons to continue.

-“In the next five years, I would like to see more people know about MyLekha, and I also want to see it become more important for businesses and shops to prioritize before they hire new staff, meaning that they will offer jobs to those who know how to use our app.”
+“In the next five years, I would like to see more people know about MyLekha, and I also want to see it become more important for businesses and shops to prioritise before they hire new staff, meaning that they will offer jobs to those who know how to use our app.”

 Chankrisna also wants to expand his businesses into Asian markets in the future, as many countries have a similar business model as Cambodia.